FTabilo-ml/mining-silica-prediction/README.md

 ## Dataset

-The dataset used in this project comes from the ([Quality Prediction in a Mining Process](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process)) on Kaggle.
+The dataset used in this project comes from the [Quality Prediction in a Mining Process](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process) dataset on Kaggle.
-It contains time-series measurements of silica concentration and other process variables from a mining operation.
+It contains hourly time-series measurements of silica concentration and other process variables from an iron ore flotation plant, including feed and concentrate compositions, pH, density, air flow, and reagent dosages.

 To download it manually: